rwojsznis/sidekiq-lock/README.md

 - timeout - specified expire time, in milliseconds
 - name - name of the redis key that will be used as lock name
+- value - (optional) value of the lock, if not provided it's set to random hex

 Dynamic lock example: